Jola2/SQL-portofio/Analysis_of_population_Europe/Analysis_of_population_Europe.md

 ***

-**6. Check if there is a country in Europe where the life expectancy of men is higher than that of women**
+**6. Check if there is a country in Europe where the life expectancy of men is higher than that of women.**

 ````sql
 SELECT country_name